Project Lead: Dan Clay

 • Implemented a statewide survey of staff and faculty wellbeing/mental health and student distress management to assess understanding of role and skill level and identify needs.

 • 1,153 people at community colleges across the state responded to the survey.
-Staff at Iowa are analyzing the data and will then present their findings to community college partners.
+Staff at Iowa analyzed and presented Phase 1 data to community college and private college/university partners.
+Phase 2 analysis of the data is underway.

 • Built and launched a one-stop shop website for mental health resources at Iowa (Mental Health at Iowa).